vimalabathineni/vimalabathineni.github.io/projects.md

 3. High Density Planting –Observational trial
 4. Intercropping in Cashew
 5. Varietal screening of cashew apple for preparation of RTS and JAM
+6. Rapid polyclonal hybrid evaluation trial

+ **Non plan Horticulture**
+1. Effect of different potting media along with biofertilizers on growth of seedlings of Cashew at CRS , Bapatla

 **Project Associate**